pwrstudio/sassolino/README.md

 ##Install

-Put the files in the root folder of your site.
+(1) Put the files in the root folder of your site.

-Rename the file “htaccess” to “.htaccess”
+(2) Rename the file “htaccess” to “.htaccess”

-Requires PHP and mod_rewrite
+If the site is installed in a subfolder of your webserver (eg. www.server.com/subfolder/) change the line RewriteBase / into RewriteBase /subfolder/ in the files .htaccess.

 ##Use